workerb-io/docs/pages/how-tos/runPackage.md

 - On selecting the dist, you will be able to see all other actions in the default package

-- Now, you can start adding actions in your package and test
+- Now, you can start adding actions in your package and test.

+Before you can start adding actions to your package you must know what is an action and you need to be familiar with the codebase.
+Let's <Link href="/how-tos/deepDive">dive deeper into the folder structure</Link> and see how the magic happens.

 </DocBox>